Quorum-Code/photo-metadata-extractor-tool/docs/Institutions.md

 Once there you'll find a number at the end of the URL.

 If you're having trouble visit [here](https://registry.worldcat.org/registry/Institutions/285).
-At the end of the URL you should **285**, which is Cal Poly Humboldt's institution ID.
+At the end of the URL you should see **285**, which is Cal Poly Humboldt's institution ID.